shencz/JLU-MONASH/Fasttext_visualization/Sentiment_analysis/Data_Distribution/README.md

 for fasttext_bigram, there are 354 wrong predict samples.

 Of the data that the fasttext_bigram model predicted incorrectly, 137 were correctly predicted by the CNN model, accounting for 38.7%

+Of the data that the fasttext_bigram model predicted incorrectly, 136 were correctly predicted by the GRU model, accounting for 38.4%

 The forecast details are in the .txt file.